-The University of Michigan hand surgery team specializes in the treatment of carpal tunnel syndrome, from mild to severe.
+The Comprehensive Hand Center team specializes in the treatment of carpal tunnel syndrome, from mild to severe.
 Our goal is to restore comfort and function as soon as possible with minimal impact on the patient’s quality of life.

 Risk Factors for Carpal Tunnel Syndrome

 There are several factors that can contribute to the swelling of the carpal tunnel and the compression of the median nerve that can lead to carpal tunnel syndrome:

 - Chronic illnesses such as hypothyroidism, rheumatoid arthritis and diabetes

 - Repetitive hand and/or wrist movements, especially if the wrist is bent so that the hands are lower than the wrists

 Symptoms of Carpal Tunnel Syndrome